 I couldn’t invite my friends to our house when I was growing up, because it was messy and dirty.
-I have always had to tend to my mother and her mania, and I see now this behavior has not developed over time; I can think of so many examples of my mother doing this, bringing 30 bags of groceries in, cooking food that will go to waste.
+I have always had to tend to my mother and her mania, and I see now this behavior has not developed over time; it has always been there.
+I can think of so many examples of my mother doing this, bringing 30 bags of groceries in, cooking food that will go to waste.
 Why does this still trigger me?

 And why do I have to feel guilt?

 I had a few hours this evening to do what I wanted to do, e.g., refinance my house, call a friend.
 But now it is 9:30, because I spent an hour cleaning up after my mother and actioning the hoard of groceries.
 I feel in chaos.

 Why do I repeat the same pattern of no boundaries with my mother?
 I want to cry right now.